jht1493/ICM-2020-Code/weeks/04_loops.md

 ### using values from an array

 Arrays are used to multiple values.
-These values can be numbers, strings, objects, or other arrays.
+These values can be numbers, strings, or objects, or other arrays.

 An array literal which begins with an open square bracket had has any number of values separated by commas, and ends with a closing square bracket.
 ```
 let a_array = [ **value0**, **value1**, **value2** ... ];
 ```
-To access an element from an array using an numerical value as an index.
+To access an element from an array use an numerical value as an index.
 The first element is at numerical index 0, second at 1, etc...
 ```
 let value = a_array[ **index** ];
 ```